Sleepscope

 This test will take up to 15-20 minutes

-To ensure accurate results from your lung volume test, it’s important to follow these preparation steps:
+To ensure accurate results from your lung volumes test, it’s important to follow these preparation steps:

 • Stop Certain Medications: Some lung medications, like inhalers, should be paused before the test.
 You’ll need to stop the following medications: